-The TOPML project ("Trading off Non-Functional Properties of Machine Learning") officially started on the 1st of July, as agreed upon by the Carl-Zeiss Foundation and JGU.
+The TOPML project ("Trading off Non-Functional Properties of Machine Learning") funded by the Carl-Zeiss-Stiftung, started on the 1st of July.
 An online kick-off meeting has taken place on the 6th of July, hosted by the spokesperson Prof. Stefan Kramer.

 Prof. Stefan Kramer gave an informal presentation which touched upon the various themes of TOP-ML (fairness, interpretability, resource-efficiency, privacy, law and ethics) and described opportunities for collaboration.
 In particular, a series of lunch meetings is currently being planned.
 As the project members have different backgrounds, information sharing and regular informal meetings will help foster collaboration and multi-disciplinarity.